Winter Wonderland: George Balanchine's The Nutcracker®

 The exhibition Winter Wonderland: George Balanchine’s The Nutcracker® charts the early years of the ballet’s life from its premiere in February 1954 to the success of the remounted production in 1964.
 Through treasures from the archives of the Jerome Robbins Dance Division, including photographs, set models, costume designs, and original film footage, the story of the work emerges, as do the thematic qualities which make Balanchine’s version of the ballet unique and so enduring: namely nostalgia, faith, love, and childhood innocence and wonder.

-Open now.
-Ends January 27th, 2018.
-New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center
+October 26th, 2017 - January 27th, 2018 New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center

 The reception for the exhibition Winter Wonderland: George Balanchine's The Nutcracker® is generously supported by the Committee for the Jerome Robbins Dance Division.
 The New York Public Library for the Performing Arts gratefully acknowledges the leadership support of Dorothy and Lewis.
 B. Cullman.
 Additional support for exhibitions has been provided by Judy R. and Alfred A. Rosenberg and the Miriam and Harold Steinberg Foundation.